kakonawao/ai-actions/README.md

-# AI Agents for Software Development
+# AI Actions

-This repository contains reusable GitHub Actions workflows that act as AI agents to assist in software development tasks, such as drafting initial solutions and revising pull requests.
+This repository contains reusable GitHub Actions workflows that act as AI agents to automate various development tasks.

+## Summary of Changes

+This update includes several improvements and clarifications:

+*   **Renamed Repository Title**: Changed from "AI Agents for Software Development" to "AI Actions" for better clarity.
+*   **GitHub Token Clarification**: Clarified that `GITHUB_TOKEN` is automatically provided by GitHub Actions, with guidance on using a Personal Access Token (PAT) if different permissions are required.
+*   **Simplified Secret Management**: Removed explicit `GITHUB_TOKEN` from individual agent secret lists, as it's generally handled automatically.
+*   **Updated Workflow Triggers**: Revised example trigger workflows to use local workflow calls (`uses: ./.github/workflows/`).
+*   **Draft Agent Enhancements**: Added `issue_number` as an input for the Draft Agent.
+*   **Revise Agent Refinements**: Simplified the Revise Agent trigger to specifically respond to pull request review comments containing `/revise` and introduced a `branch` input for better control.

 ## Setup

 To use these agents, you will need to set up the following secrets in your GitHub repository or organization:

-*   `GITHUB_TOKEN`: A GitHub personal access token with appropriate permissions (e.g., `contents: write`, `issues: write`, `pull_requests: write`) for the agents to create/update files, issues, and PRs.
 *   `GEMINI_API_KEY`: Your API key for the Gemini model.
 This is required for both the Draft and Revise agents to interact with the AI.

+The `GITHUB_TOKEN` is automatically provided by GitHub Actions with appropriate permissions for the agents to create/update files, issues, and PRs.
+If you need to use a Personal Access Token (PAT) with different permissions, you can set it as a repository secret (e.g., `MY_GITHUB_TOKEN`) and pass it to the workflows.

 ## Draft Agent (`draft-agent.yml`)